 I came into the office on a Thursday evening – first clue we were acquired – no one was in the office at 6:30pm.
 I gathered all of my belongings in a CostCo box, turned the lights out, and left DoctorBase for the last time.

-To be fair, the following are the 15 things that I did (at the time a single, surly Korean-American dude with an endless affection for beer).
+To be fair, the following are the 10 things that I did (a surly Korean-American dude with an endless affection for beer).
 This article is in no way meant to imply that these are things that normal well-adjusted people do.
-So you know, don’t be like me.
 You’ve been warned about reading further.

 1. Said goodbye to competitor.
 Most of my career I’ve heard VCs say, “We like you, but ABC Co. has raised so much money and there are so many competitors.
 We just don’t see how you can win.”